-- The Luminex® 200TM system's xPONENT® 3.1 acquisition software has two functions: one for magnetic (MagPlex®) and one for nonmagnetic beads (MicroPlex®). - Be sure to select the correct setting in the protocol for your bead type. - If the wrong type is selected, the plate does not need to be reread.
-The batch can be replayed with the corrected protocol setting. - For information on xPONENT® software and to request software templates go to: MerckMillipore.com/techservice or contact Technical Support or your Sales Specialist. - If a plate cannot be run immediately (within 4 hours) (e.g., it needs to be taken to another site to run the assay), suspend your sample in sheath or drive fluid or assay buffer. -) 10-12 plates can be run with one bottle of drive fluid for the MAGPIX® system. - To change a standard curve from, for example, a 7-point curve to an 8-point curve, simply make a new protocol and replay the batch.
+- The Luminex® 200TM system's xPONENT® acquisition software has two functions: one for magnetic (MagPlex®) and one for nonmagnetic beads (MicroPlex®). - Be sure to select the correct setting in the protocol for your bead type. - If the wrong type is selected, the plate does not need to be reread.
+The batch can be replayed with the corrected protocol setting. - For information on xPONENT® software and to request software templates contact Technical Support or your Sales Specialist. - If a plate cannot be run immediately (within 4 hours) (e.g., it needs to be taken to another site to run the assay), suspend your sample in sheath or drive fluid or assay buffer. - > 10-12 plates can be run with one bottle of drive fluid for the MAGPIX® system. - To change a standard curve from, for example, a 7-point curve to an 8-point curve, simply make a new protocol and replay the batch.

-Running MILLIPLEX® Map Kits on Other Luminex® Instruments
+Running MILLIPLEX® Kits on Other Luminex® Instruments

-- A Luminex[®] 100[TM] system with IS 2.3 or newer software, Luminex[®] 200[TM], FLEXMAP 3D[®] or MAGPIX[®] instrument is required to run a MILLIPLEX[®] MAP assay. - If you want to try a kit before purchasing an instrument, ask your Sales Specialist to provide a demonstration using the Luminex® technology and MILLIPLEX® MAP kits. - Magnetic bead assays cannot be run on any instruments using Luminex[®] IS 2.3 or Luminex[®] 1.7 software. - Since all Luminex® machines (Luminex® 200TM, FLEXMAP 3D® and MAGPIX® instruments) are built by the Luminex® Corporation, MILLIPLEX® MAP kits can be run on any of these machines, regardless of the name given to the machine by a Luminex® business partner. - If using Luminex® instruments with software other than xPONENT® software (Bio-Plex® ManagerTM, MasterPlex®, STarStation, LiquiChip, LABScanTM 100), follow instrument instructions for gate settings and additional specifications from the software vendors for reading assays using Luminex® magnetic beads. - To read a MILLIPLEX® MAP kit on a Bio-Plex® machine, select 5K-25K for magnetic beads, depending on the version of Bio-Plex® ManagerTM software.
+- A Luminex® 100TM system with IS 2.3 or newer software, Luminex® 200TM, FLEXMAP 3D® or MAGPIX® instrument is required to run a MILLIPLEX® assay. - If you want to try a kit before purchasing an instrument, ask your Sales Specialist to provide a demonstration using the Luminex® technology and MILLIPLEX® kits. - Magnetic bead assays cannot be run on any instruments using Luminex[®] IS 2.3 or Luminex[®] 1.7 software. - Since all Luminex® machines (Luminex® 200TM, FLEXMAP 3D® and MAGPIX® instruments) are built by Luminex® Corporation, MILLIPLEX® kits can be run on any of these machines, regardless of the name given to the machine by a Luminex® business partner. - If using Luminex® instruments with software other than xPONENT® software (Bio-Plex® ManagerTM, MasterPlex®, STarStation, LiquiChip, LABScanTM 100), follow instrument instructions for gate settings and additional specifications from the software vendors for reading assays using Luminex® magnetic beads. - To read a MILLIPLEX® kit on a Bio-Plex® instrument, select 5K-25K for magnetic beads, depending on the version of Bio-Plex® ManagerTM software.

-Overview of Instrument Considerations During a MILLIPLEX® MAP Assay
+Overview of Instrument Considerations During a MILLIPLEX® Assay